 We will never sell any personal information we collect about you.

 We have implemented technology and security measures to protect the personal information that we collect and we will take all reasonable steps to ensure the security of that personal information.
 This involves protecting it from:

 - accidental loss.

-In addition, your personal information is only kept while it is required for the purpose for which it was collected or for a permitted secondary purpose, unless we are required by law to retain it for a longer period.
+Your personal information is only kept while it is required for the purpose for which it was collected or for a permitted secondary purpose, unless we are required by law to retain it for a longer period.

 Access and correction

 Requests for access to and correction of documents containing personal information are generally managed under the Freedom of Information Act 1982 (Vic).
 For information on how to make an application for access to documents containing personal information under the Freedom of Information Act 1982 (Vic), please refer to Make a Freedom of Information Request.

 Although there is no obligation to do so, we encourage individuals to send written complaints directly to us about a breach, or perceived breach, of privacy in the first instance.

 Alternatively, complaints can be directed to the Office of the Victorian Information Commissioner, although that complaint can be declined if you have not first complained directly to us.